 In Nigeria where Muslim and Christian conflicts are rampant, politics and politicians have often been blamed for fuelling these tensions and conflicts.
 In seeking to win the allegiance of adherents of one faith, politicians are said to incite them against the other.
-Thus political conflicts also assume religious dimensions.
+Political conflicts, therefore assume religious dimensions.

-In Ghana, politics has for a long time rather served as the vehicle that has promoted interfaith harmony between Christians and Muslims.
+In Ghana, politics has for a long time rather served as the vehicle that has promoted inter-faith harmony between Christians and Muslims.
 In early 1954, the Muslims of Ghana formed a political party called the Muslim Association Party (MAP).
 Even though its battle cry was 'Islam!'
 "Islam!' the MAP welcomed two important and well educated Christians into its leadership.
 This obviously was meant to cure the deficit in education that the leadership of the MAP had.
-These were Bankole Awoonor Renner and Cobbina Kessie.16 stock have always chosen a Muslim as vice-presidential candidate anytime a Christian has emerged as presidential candidate.
-In the 2000 presidential and parliamentary elections, the NPP actually won the election and ruled for eight years with John Kufuor (a Catholic) as President and Aliu Mahama (a Muslim) as Vice-President.
-In 2008, its presidential candidate, Nana Akufo-Addo (a Methodist) chose Mahamadu Bawumia (a Muslim) as his vice-presidential candidate.
+These were Bankole Awoonor Renner and Cobbina Kessie.16

 Since then, the alliance between Christians and Muslims has permeated the dealings of all political parties in Ghana.
 For the opposition New Patriotic Party (NPP) and its antecedent parties there is an unwritten rule that guides them in the selection of their presidential candidates and running mates.
-Since 1979, parties of the Danquah-Busia
+Since 1979, parties of the Danquah-Busia stock have always chosen a Muslim as vice-presidential candidate anytime a Christian has emerged as presidential candidate.
+In the 2000 presidential and parliamentary elections, the NPP actually won the election and ruled for eight years with John Kufuor (a Catholic) as President and Aliu